erobwen/liquid/readme.md

 # State of the art reactive programming

-In essence, reactive programming is about only writing code that creates views, but never write code that update those views.
-Views could be simple renderings of a model, or contain complex data derrived from the model.
-Changes in the model will then give cause to an automatic update of any view dependent on the changed data.

-This is an evolution over traditional models, such as the observer pattern or other kinds of event triggered view updates.
-With reactive programming, it should be more automatic.
+In essence, reactive programming is about:

+*Only writing code that creates views and derrived data/models, but never write code that update those artifacts.* I we write code such as:

+     x = y + z
+*x should automatically update on any change of y or z.
+Moreover, we should not even have to write code that listens to, observes or in any other way detects changes in y or z. **The change detection and updating should be completley automatic***

-This sounds simple, but in practice there are two inherent hard problems to overcome:
+In practice there are two inherent hard problems to overcome:

-1. Dependency detection.
+1. **Dependency detection**.
 How can we tell what has changed.
-2. View updating.
+2. **View updating**.
 How can we update the view when it carries a state.

+Liquid builds on a 10+ years legacy of original research into reactive programming and provides a state of the art solutions to each of these problems.

+#### Dependency Detection ####
-Dependency detection has traditionally depended on observer patterns, or just having code that knows how to update the corresponing view on some model change.
-As Angular 1.x was popularized however, the digest loop introduced a new level of reactive programming where the programmer in many cases did not need to write any code that updated the view, or that observed certain data.
+Dependency detection has traditionally depended on **observer pattern**, or just having code that knows how to update the corresponing view on some model change.
+As Angular 1.x was popularized however, the **digest loop** introduced a new level of reactive programming where the programmer in many cases did not need to write any code that updated the view, or that observed certain data.
 There were however a limitation in that any data prepared in the controller setup, would not change automatically.
 Hence there was till a limited need for the observer pattern using $watch.
 Angular 2 takes one step further towards the observer pattern, with distinct input and output declarations for components.

-For dependency detection liquid uses the radical idea of dependency recording, where we simply record any data read by a certain algorithm.
+For dependency detection liquid uses the radical idea of **dependency recording**, where we simply record any data read by a certain algorithm.
 I have found out that MobX uses the same technique.

-Dependency recording has the huge advantage that it puts no resctriction on the view code, allowing any kind of javascript to execute, while it still can maintain pinpoint precision in what view to re-evaluate.
+*Dependency recording has the huge advantage that it puts no resctriction on the view code in terms of what object it reads data from, or what computations it performs in the process, allowing any kind of javascript to execute, while it still can maintain pinpoint precision in what view or derrived data to re-evaluate*.

+#### View Updating####
 When it comes to reactivley updating a view that already has a state of its own (such as status of buttons pressed, accordions etc), there are two fundamentally different approaches.
-The first one is to have a view-template driven rendering engine that pulls model data into the view.
+The first one is to have a **view-template driven rendering** engine that pulls model data into the view.
 This semantics makes it inherently easy to know how to integrate a changed part of the view into the existing view.
 This approach is used heavily by for example Angular 1, but is also present in Angular 2 and React.
 Since Liquid has support for React itegration, it can use this method to allow reactive view creation/updating, while maintaining the state of the user interface.

-The other way to update a view with a state is to create a view object structure where objects has certain view-id:s and then merge the updated view into the existing one.
-Liquid also has support for this using the "projection" reactive primitive of Liquid.
+The other way to update a view with a state is to use a **construct and merge views methodology**.
+Upon change, a new view structure is created where objects has certain view-id:s that can be matched with view-id:s of any already existing view.
+The new view structure is merged into the existing one, retaining the identities of the already existing view.
+Liquid also has support for this using the **projection** reactive primitive of Liquid, which in turn uses the **infusion** concept.

 ## Reactive programming in Liquid
 In fact, Liquid presents quite a few novel innovations when it comes to reactive programming.
 The reactive primitives are:

 * uponChangeDo
 * repeatOnChange

 In addition, liquid offers the following features that are built upon these primitives:

 * callCached & callCachedPersistent
 * withoutSideEffects (helper)
 * infuse (helper)
 * project

 Some people might have difficoulty to understand the reactive primitives of liquid due to their simple nature.
-There is no need to "declare inputs", "define outputs" or setup a rendering pipeline.
-With liquid, you simply read a variable in the right situation, in order to register a dependency.
+There is no need to "declare inputs", "define outputs" or setup a rendering pipeline. *With liquid, you simply read a variable in the right situation, in order to register a dependency*.
 It goes automatically and is integrated into what is normally viewed as the programming language.

 #### uponChangeDo ####
 Upon change do is the simplest primitive that uses dependency recording, and has a signature as follows:

     uponChangeDo(doFirstCallback, doOnChangeCallback)

-With it, it is possible to execute an arbitrary function with recursion, loops etc. Every single piece of data that is read is then beeing recorded, and when any of that data is changed, another function is called one single time.
+With it, it is possible to execute an arbitrary function with recursion, loops etc. Every single piece of data that is read during this dynamic scope of execuion is then beeing recorded, and when any of that data is changed, another function is called one single time.
 This is for example used to trigger invalidation of components in REACT, depending on data that was read in their render function.
 Here is an example:

     uponChangeDo(